The Confident Eater

 Let’s look at some ways you can gently work on foods touching.

 1.Practice.
-As with many areas of eating, the more a child practices something, the easier it can become.
+As with many areas of eating, the more your child practices something, the easier it can become.

 Being uncomfortable with foods touching is something they can gradually learn to accept.

-It is also important that you do support a child to do this.
-The longer everything is separate, the more this becomes the habit and putting foods together becomes more and more difficult.
+It is also important that you do support your child to do this.
+The longer everything is separate, the more this becomes their habit and putting foods together becomes more difficult.

 Success story:

-Starting with something familiar and especially with something that has positive connections for a child can help start the process of putting foods together.
+Starting with something familiar and especially with something that has positive connections for your child can help start the process of putting foods together.

 4.Less can be more.
-If a child is quite anxious or easily overwhelmed around foods, then serving small amounts can be less challenging.
+If your child is quite anxious or easily overwhelmed around foods, then serving small amounts can be less challenging.

 5.Connections.
 Even if mixing seems too difficult, just serving foods you want eaten together, next to each other, gradually builds a connection between those foods.
-If the pasta sauce is always served right there next to the pasta it is building a picture in a child’s head about those foods belonging together!
+If the pasta sauce is always served right there next to the pasta it is building a picture in your child’s head about those foods belonging together.

 6.Put together.
-If this is not distressing, we can also start to show a child how to mix foods.
+If this is not distressing, you can also start to show your child how to mix foods.
 This may be serving a piece of cheese on the wrap or putting a pea on the pasta.
-Even if they pick it off and eat it separately, starting with the foods ‘mixed’ but easily separated can be supportive.
+Even if your child picks if off and eats it separately, starting with the foods ‘mixed’ but easily separated can be supportive.

 Once they are used to one pea, you can serve 2 peas.
 You get the picture 😊

-Or perhaps a child can help put the ingredients in the burger or on the pizza for someone else.
+Or perhaps your child can help put the ingredients in the burger or on the pizza for someone else.
 Familiarity is always good and is easier if it’s not something that has to be eaten.
-Over time it is supportive though!

-– It is really easy to feel as though the no touching rule is a minor issue, and in some ways it is.
+It is easy to feel as though the no touching rule is a minor issue, and in some ways it is.

-However, the longer a child continues to do this the more challenging it can become to begin putting foods together.
+However, the longer your child continues to do this the more challenging it can become to begin putting foods together.

-As many foods eaten as adults are mixed then a child being unable to do this pushes families down the multiple meal route, and makes going out to eat more complicated – ah – never a positive.
+As many foods eaten as adults are mixed then your child being unable to do this pushes families down the multiple meal route, and makes going out to eat more complicated, never a positive.

-As in most other areas of our lives, every time we practice a skill it makes it easier the next time.
-This is why continually giving a child the opportunity to mix is really important.
+As in most other areas of our lives, every time you practice a skill it makes it easier the next time.
+This is why continually giving your child the opportunity to mix is important.

 Learn more about Judith here: https://theconfidenteater.com/about/